Last updated: May 20, 2023

 1. Type of Chair

 There are roughly six main styles of camping chairs out there.
-Each style comes with its advantages and drawbacks, most specifically, concerning how portable and comfortable they are.
+Each type has its advantages and drawbacks, especially concerning how portable and comfortable they are.

 - Quad fold

 - Lounge chair

 Before choosing your next camping chair, it is worth considering which aspects are most important to you.

 Quad-fold chairs, like the Oztent King Kokoda, are the golden standard of the camping world.
 A moveable, crisscrossing frame allows these camping chairs to fold up like an accordion to fit into a compact, elongated carrying bag.

 The most basic quad folds utilise a thin, mesh seat that reduces the overall width and weight of the chair once it is collapsed.
 These are great for saving on space but are perhaps less comfortable to sit in.
 Premier quad folds feature denser fabric with added padding on the seat and back but are bulkier.